Crazy Sleep Tricks From Reddit That Actually Work

 The art of falling asleep is just that—an art.
 For the non-nappers and restless sleepers among us, a good night’s sleep seems about as attainable as a trip to Narnia.
-Settling in, getting the correct balance of darkness, being comfortable, and achieving optimal caffeine intake is a delicate balance that only the most sound sleepers seem to have mastered.
+Settling in, achieving total darkness, being comfortable, and minimizing caffeine intake is a delicate balance that only the most sound sleepers seem to have mastered.

-Not to worry, though: The sleep-savvy community on Reddit has shared some helpful tips to achieving that sought-after snooze.
-We’ve mined the site for everything from the obvious to the obscure to the totally bizarre tips that have helped these users successfully drift off to dreamland.
+Not to worry, though: The sleep-savvy community on Reddit has shared some helpful tips to achieve that sought-after snooze.
+We’ve mined the website for everything from the obvious and obscure to the totally bizarre tips that have helped these users successfully drift off to dreamland.
 Hey, don’t knock them until you’ve tried them.

 Reddit user PunTasTick swears by a trick learned from the TV show, The Mentalist, that involves counting each of your breaths.
 For every inhale, count “1” in your head, and count “2” for every exhale and repeat.
 “I do it all the time when it’s a night that I realize I’m worried about something and I can’t sleep.
 I think by giving your brain an easy mundane task, it can stop thinking so hard about all of the other things going on” says the user.